 Data collected by Alert Logic in 2017 shows web application attacks were 75% of all customer incidents.
 The most prevalent attack methods were SQL Injection and remote code execution, sophisticated attack methods which likely would have been missed by the average SIEM implementation.

 Traditional SIEM versus MDR

 Some threat detection and cloud security tools are better than others.
-A tool like Security Information and Event Management (SIEM) has the potential to address many of the issues that need to be identified and resolved, but a SIEM solution is often expensive on its own and requires security expertise to properly tune and monitor it.
+A tool like Security Information and Event Management (SIEM) has the potential to address many of the issues that need to be identified and resolved.
+Yet, a SIEM solution is often expensive on its own and requires security expertise to properly tune and monitor it.

 A Managed Detection and Response (MDR) service is a simpler, and cost-effective solution that provides the skills and expertise that any organization needs.
 Alert Logic Cloud Defender delivers managed threat detection and response monitoring service, to help organizations save time, money and frustration.

 If you are looking to improve the effectiveness of your threat detection program, have look at our partner Alert Logic five top recommendations for effective threat detection.